 Radios constrain users to choose only one option.
 Selecting that one will deselect another.
 Use radios when there are five or fewer choices to display simultaneously.
 For a list longer than five, try a select instead.

-Radio size (small, medium, large) and the form’s density (standard, compact) are dictated by the form modifier component.
+Radio size (x-small, small, medium, large) and the form’s density (standard, compact) are dictated by the form modifier component.
 Check those guidelines for more detailed recommendations.

 A radio’s state depends on the interaction itself or a submission error.